pfriesch/PhnKWS/README.md

 ## Introduction
 The PyTorch-Kaldi project aims to bridge the gap between the Kaldi and the PyTorch toolkits, trying to inherit the efficiency of Kaldi and the flexibility of PyTorch.
 PyTorch-Kaldi is not only a simple interface between these software, but it embeds several useful features for developing modern speech recognizers.
 For instance, the code is specifically designed to naturally plug-in user-defined acoustic models.
 As an alternative, users can exploit several pre-implemented neural networks that can be customized using intuitive configuration files.
-PyTorch-Kaldi supports multiple feature and label streams as well as combinations of neural networks, enabling the use of complex neural architectures.
+PyTorch-Kaldi supports multiple feature and label streams as well as combinations of neural networks, enabling the use of complex neural arch_dict.
 The toolkit is publicly-released along with a rich documentation and is designed to properly work locally or on HPC clusters.

 Some features of the new version of the PyTorch-Kaldi toolkit:

 - Easy interface with Kaldi.
 - Easy plug-in of user-defined models.
 - Several pre-implemented models (MLP, CNN, RNN, LSTM, GRU, Li-GRU, SincNet).
-- Natural implementation of complex models based on multiple features, labels, and neural architectures.
+- Natural implementation of complex models based on multiple features, labels, and neural arch_dict.
 - Easy and flexible configuration files.
 - Automatic recovery from the last processed chunk.
 - Automatic chunking and context expansions of the input features.